foundry-rs/book/src/reference/cli/forge/script.md

           Use the create 2 factory in all cases including tests and non-broadcasting scripts

-  -v, --verbosity...
-          Verbosity of the EVM.

-          Pass multiple times to increase the verbosity (e.g. -v, -vv, -vvv).

-          Verbosity levels:
-          - 2: Print logs for all tests
-          - 3: Print execution traces for failing tests
-          - 4: Print execution traces for all tests, and setup traces for failing tests
-          - 5: Print execution and setup traces for all tests

 Fork config:
       --compute-units-per-second <CUPS>
           Sets the number of assumed available compute units per second for this